algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/floydwarsh.md

 reachability matrix where A[i,j] = 1 means that there is a path from i to j, possibly with several intermediate steps between i and j.

-The algorithm uses three nested loops that iterate over all the nodes but the order of the nesting is crucial for correctness.
+The algorithm uses three nested loops that iterate over all the nodes.
+The algorithm seems simple, but the order of the nesting is crucial for correctness.

 ## The logic is as follows.